Warm winter days and glossy seed catalogs lure many novice gardeners into starting seeds too soon.

-Until your last frost date has passed (It’s March 15, in my area.), the only way to safely start seeds any earlier is indoors or in a greenhouse, under grow lights, and on a seed mat that provides steady, controllable heat.
-[Do not use the same heating pad you use on your aching back - it is not designed for moisture and it will get too hot and can become a fire hazard.]
+Until your last frost date has passed, the only way to safely start seeds any earlier is indoors or in a greenhouse, under grow lights, and on a seed mat that provides steady, controllable heat.
+[Do not use the same heating pad you use on your aching back - it is not designed for moisture, will get too hot, and can become a fire hazard.]

 Preventing seed rot

-While fungicides are frequently used in commercial farms to prevent seed rot, good cultural practices in the home garden can be enough to prevent this problem.
-Simply follow these three tips and your seeds should be fine:
+While fungicides are frequently used in commercial farms to prevent seed rot, the following good cultural practices in the home garden can be enough to protect your seeds: